- Governor Rick Scott and the Florida Clemency Board

 Commute the 25 Year Mandatory Minimum Sentence for Michael Giles

-Three years ago my son Michael was attacked outside of a club in Tallahassee, FL.
+Five years ago my son Michael was attacked outside of a club in Tallahassee, FL.
 His attacker admitted in open court that he attacked Michael with no provocation.

 Michael's attacker admitted he was angry that someone had interrupted his dance, and wanted to hurt the next person he saw.
 That next person standing to the side, not partaking in the violence, was Michael.
 His attacker was not fighting alone, state witnesses testified that there were between 30-40 people involved in the brawl.
 The state’s own witnesses also testified that the aggressor instigated several other fights that night, and was acting erratically and violently.
 His attacker’s own friend testified she was worried the aggressor would kill or seriously injure someone.
 In comparison, state witnesses testified that Michael, was calmly standing to the side, and did nothing to provoke the attack.

 My husband and I are proud military veterans, with a combined 40 years of service, and we were proud when our son also chose to serve his country.
 Michael completed a tour in Iraq and Kuwait and was looking forward to furthering his career in the military, but now all of that has changed.
 We believe that we have raised a good man.
 He had no prior criminal offenses, no history of violence, and was a outstanding father and Airman.
 So we do not understand how the state of Florida could sentence him to a mandatory 25 years for defending himself.